 There is no Single Rider line here but they do occasionally operate the Buddy Pass System.
 For groups of 1 or 2, you can receive a pass and enter the Buddy Pass Line.
 While not guaranteed to be shorter the line took us around 8 minutes versus a 40 min standby line so well worth asking about if the queue is long and you are willing to take spare seats.
 The System does not operate all the time but we assume it will be up and running whenever the queues are long to improve ride throughput.

 Really we found the whole ride experience a real let-down.
 There is no ride at all and this is a pure Dark Ride Experience, similar to the type of ride found over in Disneyland, but even Winnie the Pooh and Pirates of the Caribbean have more “action” in the ride than this.

 The ride car simply meanders through the different sets with no impetus or interaction with what is going on at all.
 It is a real shame as a monster’s ride has the potential to be excellent.

 To be fair the ride is not all bad.
-Yes if you removed the sets this would be pathetic, but that is not the point and the aim of the ride is the sets and they are fantastic!
-The Sulley, Mike, and Randle Characters are all brought to life in fantastic detail, but they are a little static and Wax Work-like rather than the Disney Animatronic standard.
+Yes, if you removed the sets this would be pathetic, but that is not the point, the aim of the ride is the sets and they are fantastic!
+The Sulley, Mike, and Randall Characters are all brought to life in fantastic detail, but they are a little static and Wax Work-like rather than the Disney Animatronic standard.
 They are however wonderfully detailed.

 The Climax scene sees the door vault brought to life in a wonderous fashion as doors fly all around and overhead.
 There are some clever lighting tricks and the final Roz model is brilliant.